 Teriyaki Flank Steak

 - Mix ½ cup of the teriyaki sauce with the flank steak.
-Let it marinade for about an hour.
-(Alternatively, you can add the 1/2 cup of the Teriyaki sauce ingredients mixed well together, without cooking)
+Let it marinate for about an hour.
+(Alternatively, you can add the 1/2 cup of the Teriyaki sauce ingredients mixed well together, without cooking).

 - Brush a non stick frying pan with some peanut oil generously and heat till the oil starts to shimmer.